Get 80% off your plan for your first 3 months*

 How to calculate startup costs

-Calculate your total startup costs in four steps.
-This process helps you determine exactly how much money you need before launch day.
+Your total startup costs equal your one-time expenses plus three to six months of recurring monthly costs.
+Calculate yours in four steps to determine exactly how much money you need before launch day.

 Step 1: Identify your essential expenses